 The Superior Parts Cleaning System

-Unlike a jet spray washer that cleans parts by flooding them with a lukewarm chemical solution that relies on high detergent concentration as its primary cleaning mechanism, StingRay's Power Wash Process utilizes a low concentration of detergent.
-Rather it blasts parts with hydraulic impact force and high-temperature as its primary cleaning mechanisms.
+Unlike a jet spray washer that cleans parts by flooding them with a lukewarm chemical solution relying on high detergent concentration as its primary cleaning mechanism, StingRay's Power Wash Process is different.
+The Power Wash Process utilizes a low concentration of detergent and blasts parts with hydraulic impact force and high-temperature as its primary cleaning mechanisms.

 Jet Spray vs. Power Wash